palade/border-router/README.md

 #Extension to Contiki's Border-router

 ###Usage
-   Clone the repo on the machine which runs contiki and replace the contiki/examples/ipv6/native-border-router with the native-border-router folder from this repo.
+   Clone the repo on the machine which runs contiki and replace contiki/examples/ipv6/native-border-router with the native-border-router folder from this repo.

 ###Changes made
 1. Retrieve the address of the http-server